Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

 Contrary to outdated beliefs, entering into a pre- or postnuptial agreement does not mean that a couple plans to get a divorce at some point or is considering filing for a divorce.
 Pre- and postnups are often entered into because:

-• A couple wants to clearly define what property each spouse is bringing into the marital union and their wishes for what will happen to it.
+- A couple wants to clearly define what property each spouse is bringing into the marital union and their wishes for what will happen to it.
+These agreements can be mutually beneficial to both parties.

-• One spouse makes significantly more money or has more assets than the other and they want to protect them; alternatively, the lesser-earning spouse may want to ensure they have access to financial support in the future.
+- One spouse makes significantly more money or has more assets than the other and they want to protect them; alternatively, the lesser-earning spouse may want to ensure they have access to financial support in the future.
+This is especially relevant when there is a large gap in financial status or earning potential.
+This is especially relevant when there is a large gap in financial status or earning potential.

-• One spouse has children from a previous marriage and wants to protect their inheritance and ensure that assets would be passed on to the children in any event.
+- One spouse has children from a previous marriage and wants to protect their inheritance and ensure that assets in the event of death or divorce would be passed on to the children.

-• A couple wants to know upfront what the terms of a divorce would be in the event that it were to happen, in addition to speeding up the process and reducing its overall cost.
+- A couple wants to know upfront what the terms of a divorce would be if it were to happen, in addition to speeding up the process and reducing its overall cost.

 When Not To Get a Prenup or Postnup